zubinchopra/portaldocs/portal-sdk/templates/top-extensions-production-ready-metrics.md

 ###	Performance

+All blades must meet the required blade reveal time of < 4 seconds for the 80th percentile and < 8 seconds for the 95th percentile before being enabled in PROD.
+Extensions must be enabled in MPAC, the internal environment, to start tracking performance.
+Resource and Create blades are tracked explicitly.
+All blades are rolled up into Weighted Experience Score (WxP), which must be greater than 80.
+WxP determines the percentage of blade usage that meets the performance bar.

 **BladeFullReady** is the time it takes a blade to fully load.
 Your blades should load faster than 4 seconds at the 95th percentile.

 You should see at least 100 loads of the UX (extension/blade/tiles) to get a reliable signal.
 If you cannot generate that traffic authentically in the expected timeframe, please hold a bug bash to increase the traffic.